Hawaii Surfing Competitions

 The best Hawaiian big-wave surfing happens in the winter with the greatest competitions kicking off in November.
 They usually occur on an on-call basis, over the span of a few weeks.
 Waves and weather patterns are unpredictable.
 As a result, pro surfers assemble on Oahu North Shore beaches and are ready to compete on a moment’s notice.
 Ali’i Beach Park in Haleiwa annually hosts The ASP Men’s Prime Competition: Reef Hawaii.
 While legendary Sunset Beach is the site of the ASP Men’s Prime Competition: Van’s World Cup.

-For those who enjoy watching women exhibit their surfing techniques, you will not want to miss this upcoming competition: the ASP Women’s World Tour, Maui Women’s Pro.
-Like many other notable events, this one will be held on November 24 to December 6, 2014.
+For those who enjoy watching women surf, you will not want to miss the ASP Women’s World Tour, Maui Women’s Pro.
+Like many other notable events, this one is held during the November to December time frame.

 Bethany Hamilton had a notable win in Hawaii in 2014.
 Kauai-born Hamilton lost most of her left arm in shark attack in 2003.
 Making one of the most impressive surfing comebacks, Hamilton went on to win a National Title in 2004.
 And a decade later, she took 1st Place at the Surf & Sea Women’s Pipeline Pro in March 2014.
 She continues to be an inspiration of courage to women surfers all over the world.